pumar/nli_pt/README.md

 # NLI - Portuguese
 Native Language Identification of foreigner language learners of european portuguese using character level n-grams
 ## Introduction
 The purpose of this repository is to reproduce the best algorithm/hyperparameters/feature engineering done by [this](https://www.aclweb.org/anthology/W17-5043.pdf) paper.
 The authors used a basic [fasttext](https://arxiv.org/pdf/1607.01759.pdf) algorithm to leverage 'good-enough' linear statistical learning algorithms as well as some deep learning with convolutions to find the optimal solution that is not resource heavy.
+The paper was part of a NLI competition and they ultimately received first place using decades old algorithms running against state-of-the-art deep learning solutions.

 The classification task is identifying the native language of students of a foreign language by analyzing written essays using characters as tokens.
 In the case of the paper, that language is English.
 I will attempt the same algorithm on a Portuguese dataset.
 The feature space is expected to be larger because of diacritics.